creachadair/recipes/cake-and-pie/apple-cake.md

 -  Cut apples into small chunks in a bowl.
 -  Combine cinnamon and sugar.
 -  Add lemon juice and cinnamon-sugar mix to apples.
--  Stir gently to combine, and set aside.
+-  Stir gently to combine; cover, and set aside.

 ### Dough